Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

     $ paster serve --reload development.ini

-Visit ``http://127.0.0.1:5000/`` and you will see the front page of the wiki.
-If you haven't already done so, you should delete the file :file:`public/index.html` so that when you visit the URL above you are routed to the correct action in the page controller and see the wiki front page instead of the :file:`index.html` file being displayed.

 We can spruce up the appearance of page a little by adding the stylesheet we linked to in the :file:`templates/base.mako` file earlier.
 Add the file :file:`public/quick.css` with the following content and refresh the page to reveal a better looking wiki:

 .. code-block :: css